Cat People (1982 film): Filming

 In the early 1980s, Universal hired director Paul Schrader to direct the remake.
 The remake was announced and began shooting in April 1981.
 According to cinematographer John Bailey, Schrader paid homage to the stalking scene in the original with a scene featuring Annette O'Toole's character jogging through a park as she appears to be stalked.
 Bailey and Schrader also remade the swimming pool scene.
 Bailey recalled that the two carefully studied the original scene, taking note of how the shadows reflected against the pool.
-Bailey stated that the pool sequence was the most similar of the homages, remarking that the primary reason for this was that "we didn't think we could do it any better".
+Bailey stated that the pool sequence was the more similar of the homages, remarking that the primary reason for this was that "we didn't think we could do it any better".

 The Blu-ray features interviews with Kinski, McDowell, Heard and O'Toole as well as director Schrader and composer Moroder.
 McDowell indicated that he was somewhat reluctant to make the film at first because he recalled the original film as "not being very good" but was convinced by Schrader's take on the material with its focus on the erotic horror elements.
 McDowell also revealed that the scene where he leaps on the bed in a cat-like fashion was shot with him jumping off the bed.
 They then ran the film backward.
 Heard discussed how he almost turned down the role because he believed it was a porno movie.
 He also recalled that he felt very awkward, particularly during the nude scenes.
 O'Toole discussed the fact that they used cougars that were dyed black because leopards are impossible to train.